l-ucky/4Chan-Web-Scraper-v2/README.md

 **Limitations**
 - 4chan will recycle poster IDs, so they are not unique identifiers.
 Therefore, the data mining on n-pbtid isn't fully accurate for the upper-bound, but it should be closer to representative at the lower-bound.
 - Time of day scrapes based on time-zone of interest (e.g. New York posting hours) hasn't been implemented, but this can be easily solved by scraping the threads from 0900h - 1700h by intervals of 3 hours to allow old threads to die, for your target local time.
+- Some synonyms will not be counted under a single word (e.g. glowie, glow, glows, glower), so manual input will need to be implemented in the v2 script.
+The same idea goes for plural words, but there is another package that will take root words, and remove word modifiers (e.g. -ing, -ed, -s, etc)

 # html_text vs html_text2 from rvest